Life after stroke is full of new variables that require rigorous preparation in order to feel confident moving forward.

 When you consult with your therapists, they will probably recommend adaptive equipment and home modifications to help you stay safe during life after stroke.

 For example, if you have poor balance, they may recommend a walker or cane.
 You should listen to your therapists and get any equipment they recommend.

 Don’t stop there, though.
-By continuing with physical therapy, you can keep improving so that one day you might not need the adaptive equipment anymore.
+By continuing with your therapies, you can keep improving so that one day you might not need the adaptive equipment anymore.

 5. Help Caregivers Help You

 During stroke recovery, patients might become more dependent upon caregivers to carry out certain tasks.
 It can take some time to learn how to help someone with a disability, so make it easy on them.
 Provide loved ones with a guide on how to help someone that had a stroke.

 It will help them help you.
 Additionally, if a family member will be caring for you after your discharge from the hospital, your therapists in inpatient rehab should provide them some form of training to make sure they know how to properly care for you before you go home.

 Hopefully, life after stroke will involve healthier eating choices in order to help minimize chances of a second stroke.